SuperCh-SE-NCSU/Project2_badsmell/README.md

 So it is hard to tell what these projects are about.
 ##Tables
 Each project will take one column and 16 rows to show 16 features extracted for each of them.
+One thing that you need pay attention to is the numbers related to different features may have different units.
+For example, time has units of days. while number has no units.
 ##Data

 ### Features: